Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 About The Book

-With vivid examples, Professor Michael Hornberger takes you on a whistle-stop tour of every aspect of the most common form of dementia, from its origins to modern diagnosis and treatment.
+With vivid examples, Professor Michael Hornberger takes you on a whistle-stop tour of every aspect of Alzheimer's disease, from its origins to modern diagnosis and treatment.

-Written for the general public, this book deals with:
+Written for the general public, his book explains:

 - The role of genetics in raising and lowering risk for the disease